The RPCL API #

 The RPCL Datatype #

-as specified by RPCL* RPCLCreate(int argc, char** argv)
+A RPCL datatype holds argc and argv as specified by RPCL* RPCLCreate(int argc, char** argv),

-its dictionary skip list and its stack:
+its dictionary skiplist and its stack:

 typedef struct rpcl_struct {